soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 # Metadata Catalogue

-The metadata catalogue is a centre piece of the architecture, collecting and giving access to individual metadata records.
-In the geo-spatial domain effective metadata catalogues are developed around the standards issued by the OGC, the [Catalogue Service for the Web](https://www.ogc.org/standard/cat/){target=_blank}
+The metadata catalogue is a central piece of the architecture, collecting and giving access to individual metadata records.
+In the geo-spatial domain, effective metadata catalogues are developed around the standards issued by the OGC, the [Catalogue Service for the Web](https://www.ogc.org/standard/cat/){target=_blank}
 (CSW) and the [OGC API Records](https://ogcapi.ogc.org/records/){target=_blank}.